paulgolter/blender-pipeline-integration/README.md

 ```python
 >>> rig.data['script'] = bpy.data.texts['myscript.py']
 ```

-Speaking of properties, let's have a look at them in the next section.

 ### **Handlers**

 Many DCCs offer hooks to add execution of custom scripts on certain events (on scene load, on post save, frame change, etc).